arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 ## Power Supply

-To power the UNO R4 Minima you may either use a USB-C® cable, or the VIN pin.
+To power the UNO R4 Minima you may either use a USB-C® cable or the VIN pin.

 If you’re using the USB-C® connector you must power it with 5 V.

-The board can be powered via the VIN pin, supporting a range between 6-24V.
+The board can be powered via the VIN pin, supporting a range between 6-24 V.

 ## Installation

-The UNO R4 Minima can be programmed either via the Arduino IDE, Arduino Web Editor or Arduino CLI.
+The UNO R4 Minima can be programmed either via the Arduino IDE, Arduino Web Editor, or Arduino CLI.

 ### Arduino IDE